IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 Several other tools are needed.
 There are different options to install these tools.

->The **developer labs** 2 and 3 will only run with your local docker installation and therefor you will be guided later to create a additional local terminal sessions.
+>The **developer labs** 2 and 3 will only run with your local docker installation and therefor you will be guided later to create an additional local terminal session.

 > The following tool options are only relevant from lab when we going to use the OpenShift oc CLI to deploy the microservice to OpenShift.